Info

 Answer:

-Even though voter information outreach and programs peak during electoral events, outreach, information and education drives, particularly among groups of electors that are more likely to encounter obstacles in using their right to vote, are carried out by Elections Canada on a continuous basis.
+Even though voter information outreach and programs peek during electoral events, outreach, information and education drives, particularly among groups of electors that are more likely to encounter obstacles in using their right to vote, are carried out by Elections Canada on a continuous basis.

 Elections Canada (www.elections.ca)